-The 2020 North Lake basin plan identified 53 strategies that addressed phosphorus reduction goals as well as an additional 2 that addressed aquatic invasive species goals.
-Of the 55 strategies, nine are complete, 42 are ongoing, 3 are in progress, and one is discontinued, (Figure 1).
-The Agency reports to EPA on progress towards addressing strategies in the plan twice during the lifetime of the plan.
-The interim report card was published in the Vermont Clean Water Initiative 2023 Performance Report.
-The North Lake basin's final report card, to be included in the upcoming Vermont Clean Water Initiative 2024 Performance Report will provide a detailed description of each strategy's status.
+The 2020 North Lake basin plan identified 56 strategies.
+As of 2024, 53 were completed, one is in progress, one is continued and one is discontinued (Figure 1).
+The Agency reports to EPA on progress towards addressing strategies twice during the lifetime of each TBP.
+The interim report card, published in the Vermont Clean Water Initiative 2023 Performance Report and the final report card to be published in the Vermont Clean Water Initiative 2024 Performance Report provide a detailed description of each strategy's status.